Bruises That Start Yellow | Quick Clues Explained

 • Skin tone variations: Lighter or thinner skin may reveal yellow pigments faster.

-• Superficial capillary damage: Minor trauma causing minimal bleeding that rapidly breaks down.
+• Superficial capillary damage: Minor trauma can cause minimal bleeding that fades quickly.

-• Medical conditions: Blood clotting disorders or liver issues affecting pigment metabolism.
+• Medical conditions: Blood clotting problems, medication effects, or liver issues may contribute to unusual bruising patterns.

 Understanding these factors helps clarify why some bruises deviate from typical color progression.